simon-attila-fr/TechTestPayroll/README.md

 $ npm test (test global)

 $ test par fichier : npm test index.test.js   OU  npm test tools.test.js

+### How to see the result ?

+$ First, you need to delete the slashes before the console.log in line 76, then type "node index.js" in the terminal.

 ** This version works only in one year range. **